8 Easy E-commerce Upgrades to Boost Your Sales

 4. A customer account area

-A customer account area helps your regular customers feel valued, especially when coupled with personalised offers, e-mailings, stored billing & shipping addresses and order updates.
-A customer account area is central to building great customer relationships through increased intelligence about the people who buy from you.
-A customer area also encourages repeat ordering; when a quick click to ‘buy this again’ is all that’s required it’s unlikely that a busy customer is going to take the time to shop around elsewhere.
+A customer account area helps your regular customers feel valued.
+Especially when coupled with personalised offers, e-mailings, stored billing & shipping addresses and order updates.
+A customer account area is central to building great customer relationships.
+This is through increased intelligence about the people who buy from you.
+A customer area also encourages repeat ordering.
+When a quick click to ‘buy this again’ is all that’s required it’s unlikely that a busy customer is going to take the time to shop around elsewhere.

 5. Allow your customers to save their card details